KenanZhu/KNZ_GeoTrackLab/README.md

   * As of October 5, 2024, Matlab project will no longer be considered.[ADIN 2024/10/5]

 ## Project Update
 Update: 2024/11/03:
+1. KNZ_GeoTrackLab: Fix some bug, Optimize UI logic。
+2. KNZ_GeoTrackLab: New added function of save and change file for View.
+3. KNZ_GeoTrackLab: Sat track projection plot changed as Mecator projection and relize the display by dynamic, sat prn selection, selection of sample rate/inteval of plot.

+Update: 2024/11/03:
 1. KNZ_GeoTrackLab: Fix some bug, Modify some UI logic.